 We do not sell individual days on the island, nor do we sell accommodations only.
 The only way to stay on our island is to purchase a Belize adventure package.
 Packages include lodging and meals on the mainland, transport to and from the island, lodging and meals on the island, beer and soda on the island, all national park fees, complete use of our sports gear, and instruction and daily guided activities.

 Request complete information on our Belize

-Our private charter boat, Batfish, goes to the island from our private dock in Belize City (pictured at left) each Wednesday and Saturday.
+Our private charter boat, Batfish, goes to the island from our private dock in Belize City (pictured at right) each Wednesday and Saturday.
 The cost of the charter is included in the all-inclusive package cost.
 To see a list of everything that is included, and to read more about the crossing to the island, visit our Glover's Reef Additional Information page.